-New buildings in heritage areas should respect the proportions, general dimensions and level of design quality of adjoining heritage buildings to retain design consistency in those areas.
-However, while new buildings are required to recognise their context, it is neither necessary nor desirable to replicate the style and appearance of heritage or other existing buildings.
-New facades can be innovative and reflect contemporary culture and norms, while still relating in fundamental ways to their context.
+While new buildings are required to recognise their context, it is neither necessary nor desirable to replicate the style and appearance of heritage or other existing buildings.
+New facades can be innovative and reflect contemporary culture and norms, while still relating fundamentally to their context.